Rithvik (Child) Wiki, Biography, Age, Movies, Pictures - TheNewsTrace

-Rithvik is a more youthful YouTuber from Coimbatore, Tamil Nadu.
-He adores everyone by means of his showing, comedy dialogues, expressions and also emulates Television personalities.
-His films garnered over a million viewership on social media platforms.
-Rithvik is a second customary pupil who has large fan fans in Tamil Nadu for his adorable expression and funny dialogues.
-He owns a YouTube channel named Rithu Rocks maintained by means of his father.
+Rithvik is a tender YouTuber from Coimbatore, Tamil Nadu.
+He adores everybody through his performing, comedy dialogues, expressions and in addition emulates Tv personalities.
+His movies garnered over one million viewership on social media platforms.
+Rithvik is a second usual pupil who has large fan fans in Tamil Nadu for his lovely expression and humorous dialogues.
+He owns a YouTube channel named Rithu Rocks maintained through his father.

 Rithvik Biography